manisha159258-tech/data-quality-dashboard/README.md

 © 2026 Manisha Vishwakarma
 All rights reserved.
 This project may be viewed and downloaded for **personal or educational use only**.
 Commercial use or claiming it as your own is prohibited.
+This project is licensed under [CC BY-NC 4.0](LICENSE) — see LICENSE file for details.